apimokka/apimock-rs/README.md

 ![logo](docs/.assets/logo.png)

-## 🪄 Mock APIs easily — no setup stress, just JSON and go
+## 🪄 Mock APIs easily — just JSON and go

 If you’re building or testing APIs, this tool makes mocking painless.
-You don’t need to write any config files — just use folders and JSON.
 It’s super fast, efficient, and flexible when you need it to be.

-- 🎈 No config needed to get started
+All you have to do to start up is just use folders and JSON without any config set.

+- ❄️ Zero-config start.
-- 🥷 Fast to launch, light on memory, out of your way
+- 🌬️ Fast to boot, light on memory.
-- 🧩 Moreover, advanced matching and custom scripting supported

-It’s rebuilt from the ground up in version 4.
-Designed to help developers of all levels.
+- 🔱 File-based and rule-based matching.
+Scripting supported.

 ### Getting started

+Easy to start with [npm package](https://www.npmjs.com/package/apimock-rs).

 ```sh
 # install